MatteoGuadrini/PSCouchDB/README.md

 - 'type'  	Check the document field’s type.
 Valid values are "null", "boolean", "number", "string", "array", and "object".
 - 'in'    	The document field must exist in the list provided.
 - 'nin'   	The document field not must exist in the list provided.
+- 'size'   	Special condition to match the length of an array field in a document.
+Non-array fields cannot match this condition.
+- 'regex'   A regular expression pattern to match against the document field.
+Only matches when the field is a string value and matches the supplied regular expression.
+The matching algorithms are based on the Perl Compatible Regular Expression (PCRE) library.
+For more information about what is implemented, see the see the [Erlang Regular Expression](http://erlang.org/doc/man/re.html "Perl-like regular expressions for Erlang")
+`Sort` indicates the field you want to sort ascending data.

 ### Cmdlet example